Jung-YongHan/AutoGen-Examples/README.md

       pip install -r requirements.txt
    ```

-3. Follow specific instructions in each example directory to set up and run the examples.

-## Examples

-Each example directory contains a README with detailed instructions on its purpose, setup, and execution:

-- **Example 1:** Simple dialogue generation between LLM-based agents.
-- **Example 2:** Collaborative storytelling using multiple LLMs.
-- **Example 3:** Decision-making simulation in a virtual environment.

 Explore each example to understand how LLMs can be leveraged for different types of multi-agent interactions.

 ## Contributing

 Contributions are welcome!
 If you have ideas for new examples or improvements, please submit a pull request.
 For major changes, please open an issue first to discuss potential updates.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or feedback, you can reach out to the project maintainer at [your-email@example.com](mailto:your-email@example.com).